welele08/docs/content/en/docs/Plugins and Extensions/_index.md

 Plugins instead are expanding Luet vertically by hooking into internal events.
 Plugins and Extensions can be written in any language, bash included!
 Luet uses [go-pluggable](https://github.com/mudler/go-pluggable) so it can dispatch events to external binaries.

-Similarly to **Extensions**, a **Plugin** is nothing more than a standalone executable file, whose name begins with `luet-`.
+Similarly to **Extensions**, a **Plugin** is nothing more than a standalone executable file, but without any special prefix.
 To install a plugin, simply move its executable file to anywhere on your system `PATH`.

 Differently from **Extensions**, they are not available from the **CLI** and cannot be invoked directly by the user, instead they are called by Luet during its lifecycle.